laravel/docs/container.md

         'App\Services\RedisEventPusher'
     );

 This statement tells the container that it should inject the `RedisEventPusher` when a class needs an implementation of `EventPusher`.
-Now we can type-hint the `EventPusher` interface in a constructor, or any other location where dependencies are injected by the service container:
+Now we can type-hint the `EventPusher` interface in the constructor of a class that is resolved by the container.
+Remember, controllers, event listeners, middleware, and various other types of classes within Laravel applications are always resolved using the container:

     use App\Contracts\EventPusher;